×

 Are healthcare and health insurance expensive in London?

 "Healthcare and health insurance in London can be expensive.
 The cost of healthcare in the UK is largely determined by the National Health Service (NHS), which provides free healthcare to all UK citizens.
 However, private healthcare and health insurance can be costly, as they are not covered by the NHS.
 Private health insurance can cover a range of services, such as specialist consultations, diagnostic tests, and treatments, which are not available on the NHS.
-Additionally, private health insurance can provide access to shorter waiting times for appointments and treatments," wrote one expat living in London.
+Additionally, private health insurance can provide access to shorter waiting times for appointments and treatments," said an expat in London.

 Learn MoreGet Quote